Let’s examine Peirce’s second example of a disjunctive term — neat, swine, sheep, deer — within the style of lattice framework we used before.

 Accordingly, if we are engaged in symbolizing and we come to such a proposition as “Neat, swine, sheep, and deer are herbivorous”, we know firstly that the disjunctive term may be replaced by a true symbol.
 But suppose we know of no symbol for neat, swine, sheep, and deer except cloven-hoofed animals.
 (469).

-Suppose that is the logical disjunction of the above four terms:
+Suppose is the logical disjunction of the above four terms:

-Figure 2 depicts the situation that we have before us.
+Figure 2 depicts the situation we have before us.

 Figure 2.
 Disjunctive Term u, Taken as Subject